 - White – originally worn by Hopi brides of the indigenous peoples of the Americas.
 They wore a white robe with red stripes at the top and bottom of the outfit.

-The white cloth for wedding ceremonies was first used by Queen Victoria.
+The white cloth wedding dress was popularized by Queen Victoria.
 On February 10th 1840, she wore a white silk gown with lace when she married Prince Albert of Saxe-Coburg and Gotha.

 The last person to wear the Queen’s dress was her daughter, Princess Beatrice in 1885.
 In 2012, there were reports of her dress in storage being preserved in Kensington palace because the lace was becoming too delicate.

 It was a day marketed to be a princess for a day.

 This revitalized the lace industry in England.
 The fashion of the lace gown was copied for baptisms and weddings.
 Many people who wanted a wedding designed it like the royal family.
 The wedding dress started to symbolize more the wealth and status of the wearer and their family.
 The trend started from the Royal family then to the rich and wealthy then commoners then to everyone.
 It became a colour most associated with purity after a while and anybody was free to wear the white colour for their wedding day because it became the tradition.
 Also nowadays, most wedding dresses don’t have to make a political statement like Queen Victoria’s dress.
 Most dresses started to become larger, lacey, and poufier as time goes by.